lyiris22/Crime_Data/docs/Milestone3.md

 We removed the widgets on each tab that didn't function, which meant removing the select a city widget from the Map tab.
-We tried to changed the style of the year slider since in our feedback session several reviews thought it was displaying a range, but we were not able to find a way to style it differently.
-We updated the Map tab so when you hover over the city it display the values for the crime rates and the city names, which is much more intuitive then clicking and gives the user an idea of the scale.
+We tried to changed the style of the year slider since in our feedback session several reviewers thought it was displaying a range, but we were not able to find a way to style it differently.
+We updated the Map tab so when you hover over the city it display the values for the crime rates and the city names, which is much more intuitive then clicking.
 We did change the style of the circles on the map by making them more transparent so you can see overlapping data better.
+A big change to the Map tab was changing the crime rates from a drop down menu to a checkbox where now the crime rates will add up as more are selected.

 On the Single City tab we removed the year slider widget and changed the crime type from a dropdown widget to check-box widget to make the plot more interactive, we are also hoping this will help solve some of the confusion around the style we have chosen to display population.
 During the feedback session we received lots of feedback about